isabella232/document-services.en/help/usecases/legal.md

 # Managing legal contracts with Adobe Document Services APIs

 With digitization comes challenges.
 Today, most organizations have many types of [legal contracts](https://www.adobe.io/apis/documentcloud/dcsdk/legal-contracts.html) that they must create, edit, approve, and have signed by different parties.
 These legal contracts often require unique customization and branding.
 Organizations may also need to save them in a protected format once signed to keep them secure.
-To do all this, they need a robust document generation and management solution.
+To do all these things, they need a robust document generation and management solution.

 Many solutions offer some document generation, but cannot customize data inputs and conditional logic, such as clauses that apply only to specific scenarios.
 Manually updating a company’s legal templates is challenging and error-prone as these documents grow more extensive.
 The need to automate these processes is considerable.